TheCyberSentinel/TheCyberSentinel/README.md

-# Hello 🤓, I'm Paul.
+# Hello, I'm Paul 🤓
 <a href="https://www.linkedin.com/in/paul-umelechi"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a final year student, tech enthusiast with a knack for defense.
+Join me as I protect the digital realm and embrace the ever-evolving challenges of cybersecurity.

-## Objective
+## OBJECTIVE
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has made me to become so passionate about cybersecurity.
+I am aspiring eager to transition into this field, specifically aiming to become a Cybersecurity Analyst.

-## Skills
+## SKILLS
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |